 4 Ways to Track Student Progress Online

-However, when we start discussing how to track student progress in an online learning environment, our thought process takes a sudden halt.
+However, when we start discussing how to track student progress in an online learning environment, our thoughts take a sudden halt.
 How do you track student progress online?
 What are the metrics?
 Can they fake their progress?
 Can they fall too far behind before I catch it?

 1. Create Relationships